Mico27/gbs-DynamicActorPlugin/README.md

 **designed in the IDE** by combining components in a single event, stored in RAM slots, and assigned to any number of actors.

-Works in every action scene type (GBS 4.3.0): **Platformer, Top Down, Adventure, Shoot 'Em Up, and Point and Click**.
+Works in every action scene type: **Platformer, Top Down, Adventure, Shoot 'Em Up, and Point and Click**.
 (Logo scenes have no actors and are not hooked.)